 10 Years of Crime

-My mistress was fond of detective stories and crime novels from childhood on – as a teenager Kalle Blomquist was her true-blue hero… The novels of Maj Sjöwall and Per Wahlöö finally became the catalyst for us to explore the wonderful world of crime fiction.
+I was fond of detective stories and crime novels from childhood on – as a teenager Kalle Blomquist was my true-blue hero … The novels of Maj Sjöwall and Per Wahlöö finally became the catalyst for me to explore the wonderful world of crime fiction.

 Once again: we are talking about 10 novels covering 10 years (1965 – 1975).
 Are there also 10 murder cases?
-No – not at all: the first 2 novels deal with a single murder case to be investigated keeping Martin Beck and his team (aka the National Murder Squad in Stockholm) busy, but afterwards their world is taken apart… There aren’t any more single murder cases, but more and more people getting killed, more and more crimes to be dealt with, some crimes linked to each other (or not!).
+No – not at all: the first 2 novels deal with a single murder case to be investigated keeping Martin Beck and his team (aka the National Murder Squad in Stockholm) busy, but afterwards their world is taken apart … There aren’t any more single murder cases, but more and more people getting killed, more and more crimes to be dealt with, some crimes linked to each other (or not!) – and more collateral damage.
 From year to year the society and the social system – central issues of the series – go more insane being responsible for the growing number of crimes while the police is increasingly unable to cope with.

 Where are Martin Beck’s challenges?